 If possible, you must rinse the mouth after every meal to keep leftover out of the oral cavity.
 It’s also important to use only fluoride-containing toothpaste and mouthwash for superior oral care.
 All this will help you keep your teeth healthy and strong with no disease to worry about.

 Eat a balanced diet

-Your food choices will have a big impact on the healthy of your teeth.
+Your food choices will have a big impact on the health of your teeth.
 If your diet is not right, it may weaken your teeth and gums over time.
 Eating fruits, leafy green vegetables, items with vitamin A and vitamin C and minerals like calcium and magnesium can help strengthen teeth.
-Some of popular foods to include in your daily diet include cheese, yoghurt, raw nuts, almonds, carrot, apples and pineapples.
+Some of the popular foods to include in your daily diet include cheese, yogurt, raw nuts, almonds, carrot, apples and pineapples.

 Some of these foods not only help for their nutritional values but also for giving teeth a chance to get some exercise.
 For example, eating carrots raw can get the jaw moving and it often helps maintain dental health.
-Similarly, healthy teeth are not possible when your diet include sugary items like candies, chocolates etc.
+Similarly, healthy teeth are not possible when your diet includes sugary items like candies, chocolates, etc.

 Stay away from smoking, alcohol and coffee